Wondering how to fix paint bubbles on front doors & trim? Here’s 6 causes for exterior trim and front door paint bubbling. And how to fix it!

 After years of wanting to paint our brick house white, we finally had it done this year. *Happy Dancing*

 But, with every big home makeover, there’s always some problems.
-This time the problem was that the paint on our front door kept bubbling.
+This time the problem was paint bubbling, aka paint blistering, on our front door.

 And, I mean huge, gigantic paint bubbles all over our front door, guys.
 It looked crazy.